ajs-voices/once-upon-a-dream/scenes/035-late-night.md

 "Last I'd heard he was backpacking across Europe on whatever money he could make."

-Nox had mentioned that, but that wasn't really my concern at the moment.
+Angel had mentioned that, but that wasn't really my concern at the moment.
 "You knew Dorian liked men?
 Had a kid?"

 "It's my job to know things.
 Morris knows too.
 We let Dorian's charade go on it's better for the clients.
 And they don't see the things we see.
 I should have known it was Chef Marco.
 Why Dorian introduced us all to Fiore."